Tantanok221/.claude/commands/create-issue.md

 - Suggest running `/steering-setup` first for better issue quality
 - Continue with basic issue creation but note limitations

+**If Linear MCP unavailable or ticket not found:**
+- Continue with standard issue creation process
+- Log the ticket ID for future reference
+- Note in the issue document that Linear context was not available

 **If feature description unclear:**
 - Ask clarifying questions about business context
 - Request technical requirements if missing